-While many larger Class A or Fifth Wheels provide their own onboard generator, many travel trailers and even some Class Cs may not come equipped with a portable power source.
-In fact most new travel trailers by default do not include a generator when purchasing.
+While many larger Class A or Fifth Wheels provide their own onboard generator, most travel trailers and even some Class Cs may not come equipped with a portable power source.
+In fact most new travel trailers by default do not include a generator when purchased new.
 And even if they do, they may not be optimal to provide the required power for owners.
 This leaves many searching for the best bang for their buck for portable power.
 In order to make the best decision you’ll need to consider your regular power needs, noise level you’re willing to accommodate, and the desired fuel, among many other considerations as outlined below.
 (Our Ultimate Noise Test Video Results At Bottom Of Post)

 One feature that many people worry about is the size of their new generator.
 Does it have enough power to run all of your electronics without completely draining the gas supply that you have available?
 This is important because a lot of the newer RVs have most of the luxuries that you would find at home.
 This will make life in an RV more comfortable, but will also not only consume more power but also consume more fuel.
 Therefore, the best stage of planning or research before purchasing a generator is accurately estimating how much power you will require.
 If you’re trying to start and run a 15,000 BTU air conditioner, a 2000W portable generator will not cut it.
 You’ll need to run multiple generators in parallel or look for a larger unit.

 In addition to considering how much power you’ll need, it is worth considering how clean the power provided needs to be.
 For example, iPhones, Macbooks, and other electronics are sensitive to the power they consume.
 For sensitive electronics, pure sine is best.
 Don’t ask us how we know how much a replacement battery for a macbook air is…..

 Champion Inverter Generator Powerful Enough To Start And Run 15,000 BTU AC

 Portable Vs Permanent